headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 The Kickstarter provides a method to start Sling using a new application packaging/assembly approach known as the _Feature Model_.
 By default, the Kickstarter is configured with a minimum set of feature definitions to produce a lightweight Sling application.
-If additional customizations to your Sling application are required, simply define additional features based on your requirements.
+If additional customization is required, simply define additional features based on your requirements.
 Any additional features will then be pulled from a Maven repository.

 ### How does the Kickstarter work